 V: The value of virtual care

 The advent of the internet brought new ways to receive care that don’t require in-person visits.
 Medical professionals can practice today with a smart phone or tablet, through video or even by email.
 We call this virtual care, and it’s convenient for several reasons.
 For starters, it’s quick.
 With very little wait time, employees can use their computer, phone or other device to chat, email or video conference a licensed medical professional who can make diagnosis and write prescriptions in a matter of minutes.
 Virtual care can be accessed through the Priority Health app for example, or other options including MD Live, Teladoc or LiveHealth Online.
 Secondly, virtual care is extremely affordable compared to other methods of receiving care.
 Most members of Priority Health can get virtual care for as little as $0 and no more than $45 per visit.
+During COVID-19, virtual care is a great option to keep your employees and others safe from additional exposure to the virus and to help avoid crowding facilities for those who need more serious care.
 Finally, virtual care is ideal for those who travel for work or live in rural or less populated areas where urgent care centers aren’t nearby.
 It’s a great option for:

 - Allergies, bites and stings